sambilbow/thexrtspace/docs/acknowledgements.md

 - Research Profile: [University of Sussex](https://profiles.sussex.ac.uk/p376006-sam-bilbow)

 ### Licenses
-The majority of content on this website is available via a [GNU General Public License](LICENSE-GNU-GPL)
+The majority of content on this website is available through a [CC-BY-NC-SA 4.0 License](LICENSE-CC-BY-NC-SA)

-The page "What makes AR so special?" is part of Sam's PhD Thesis and is therefore available through a [CC-BY-NC-SA 4.0 License](LICENSE-CC-BY-NC-SA).
+The page "What makes AR so special?" is part of Sam's PhD Thesis and is therefore only available through a [CC-BY-NC-ND 4.0 License](LICENSE-CC-BY-NC-ND) for the time being.